NotThorny/MobWave/README.md

 ## Usage

 `/mw start`

-   -Start unlimited waves of 5 monsters at level 90 with 5 minutes per wave.
+- Start unlimited waves of 5 monsters at level 90 with 5 minutes per wave.

 `/mw create [# of waves] [# monsters per wave] [level of monsters] [OPTIONAL: wave time in seconds]`

-   -Create a custom set of waves, each wave will start automatically when the previous one ends.
+- Create a custom set of waves, each wave will start automatically when the previous one ends.

 `/mw skip`

-  -Skips the current wave
+- Skips the current wave

 `/mw stop`

-   -Stops any further scheduled waves from happening and removes any already spawned monsters.
+- Stops any further scheduled waves from happening and removes any already spawned monsters.

 `/mw suffer`

-  -Suffer and probably die immediately.
+- Suffer and probably die immediately.

   Thanks [@snoobi-seggs](https://github.com/snoobi-seggs) for making suffer happen.